xTunner/frontend/docs/browser-debugging.md

         background: true
 ```

-Now [start an SSH build](/docs/ssh-build) and connect to it with your tests running.
+Now when you [start an SSH build](/docs/ssh-build), you'll be able to connect to the VNC server while your default test steps run.
 You can either use a VNC viewer that is capable of SSH tunneling, or set up a tunnel on your own:

 ```
 $ ssh -p PORT ubuntu@IP_ADDRESS -L 5900:localhost:5900